-- Modular Power Point presentation was developed and used by FRWC and GCDC-SWM on a multitude of storm water topics. - Water topics can by mixed and matched to customize talk both in content and length. - This program is targeted to talk to residents, groups, associations, and businesses. - Detailed information on Our Water Campaign are on page 13 of Attachment A - Reporting is quarterly and based on the old permit cycle which corresponded with our Fiscal year, this may include reporting from previous reporting cycle.
+- Modular Power Point presentation was developed and used by FRWC and GCDC-SWM on a multitude of storm water topics. - Water topics can by mixed and matched to customize talk both in content and length. - This program is targeted to talk to residents, groups, associations, and businesses. - Detailed information on Our Water Campaign is in Attachment A - Reporting is quarterly and based on the old permit cycle which corresponded with our Fiscal year, this may include reporting from previous reporting cycle.

-Breakdown of FRWC Speaker Program in Fiscal Years 2022-2023
+Breakdown of FRWC Speaker Program in Fiscal Years 2024-2025